13 ways to a healthier 2013

 13. Be patient.
 Be consistent.

-You didn’t gain weight or lose all of your muscle tone in one day, or even a week.
 Weight loss and exercise are a journey, not a destination.
-In order to be successful, you must be patient, and, more importantly, you must be consistent.
-Changes in your way of eating and exercising should become the norm, not the exception.
-You will have setbacks.
-You will not be perfect.
-But don’t let one slip throw you off track.
+Don’t let one slip throw you off track.
 Instead of waiting for the next Monday or the first of the month to resume your efforts, make healthier choices at your next meal.
 If you miss a regular day of workouts, don’t make it two.

 Theresa Townsend, Townsend Personal Fitness